khomeini-air/asia-booklender/README.md

 ### In Scope

 - Authentication & Authorization: JWT token-based authentication and role-based access control (ADMIN, MEMBER).
-- APIs for Member, Book, and Loan management/features with consistent error response format.
+- APIs for Member, Book, and Loan management/features with consistent response format.
-- Member API will only cover the get all (`/members`) for Admin,  and get me (`/members/me`).
-The rest will have similar pattern with Book and Loan API.
+- Member API will only cover the get all (`/members`) for Admin,  and get me (`/members/me`) for all users.
+The remaining operations will have similar pattern with Book and Loan API.
 - Configurable business rule: Maximum active loans (default: 3), overdue loans enforcement (default: true), and due days (default: 14 days).
 - Adaptive hybrid locking for concurrent borrow operations to ensure Data Consistency.
 - Rational database with PostgreSQL.
 - Containerization with Docker and Docker Compose setup.
-- Monitoring and Observability with Spring Actuator, Prometheus, and comprehensive logging with tracingId across services.
+- Monitoring and Observability with Spring Actuator integrated with Micrometer and Prometheus, and comprehensive logging with tracingId across services.
 - API Documentation with OpenAPI 3.0 and Swagger UI.
 - Data Initialization with idempotent seed data scripts for Members and Books.
 - System is capable of handling medium throughput of high-demand books, 1000 users for one book.